aion-labs/Gene-Enrichment-Analysis/README.md

 #### Gene Set Validation
 The app performs crucial validation steps to ensure the accuracy of the analysis:
 - **Format Validation**: Validates gene identifiers against the selected input format (symbols or Entrez IDs).
 - **Conversion**: Converts Entrez IDs to official gene symbols when using Entrez ID format.
+In addition, converts old symbols to updated symbols when possible.
 - **Duplicate Check**: Checks for any duplicate gene names within the input gene set.
 - **Background Check**: Validates the input gene set against a predefined background gene list, which helps in identifying any genes that might not be present in the background list.

 #### Results Display and Interaction
-- Interactive Chart: The results for each gene set library are displayed in an interactive chart, allowing users to engage with the data dynamically.
 - Interactive Bar Graph: An interactive bar graph provides a visual representation of the results for each gene set library.

 #### Data Export Options